This summer, get the scoop on National Ice Cream Day!

 It was President Ronald Reagan who in 1984 officially declared July as National Ice Cream Month, and established National Ice Cream Day as the third Sunday in July.

-This year, join millions of Americans who will be celebrating National Ice Cream Day on Sunday, July 16, 2023 -- in honor of the popular dessert that's guaranteed to lift you up and cool you down on even the hottest summer day ....
+This year, join millions of Americans who will be celebrating National Ice Cream Day on Sunday, July 21, 2024 -- in honor of the popular treat that's guaranteed to lift you up and cool you down on even the hottest summer day ....

 Every year, national chains celebrate the day with cool deals and freebies.

-As always, watch for more special deals from your local Carvel, Baskin-Robbins, Diary Queen, Cold Stone Creamery, Godiva, Dippin' Dots, as well as supermarkets, and popular fast-food restaurants who will be advertising related promotions for 2023 National Ice Cream Day.
+As always, this year watch for special deals from your local Carvel, Baskin-Robbins, Diary Queen, Cold Stone Creamery, Godiva, Dippin' Dots, as well as supermarkets and fast-food restaurants that will be advertising related promotions to celebrate the day.

-Meanwbile, keep it here for updates and details on enjoying this year's best deals offered on National Ice Cream Day
+Meanwbile, keep it here for updates and details on enjoying this year's coolest deals available on National Ice Cream Day 2024.

 Ice cream fun facts